deconstructedAdron/deconstructed/ws/contents/articles/api-docs/index.md

 ```javascript
 {"devicekey":"06e5140d-fa4e-4758-8d9d-e707bd19880d"}
 ```
- * knownid: This can be one or more IDs associated to the IDs tracked against identities.
-[Currently unreleased feature]
+ * knownid: This can be one or more IDs associated to the IDs tracked against devices.
 ```javascript
 {"knownid":"{"ID":"c625e601-fb42-40f8-a101-33301d290596","emailId":"foo@bar.com"}"}
 ```